uliss/quneiform/readme.txt

 If you do not define an output file with the -o switch, Cuneiform writes the result to a file "cuneiform-out.txt".

-If you have ImageMagick++ on your system, Cuneiform autodetects and builds against it.
-Then Cuneiform can process any image that ImageMagick knows how to open.
-Otherwise it can only read uncompressed BMP images.
+If you want to run Cuneiform without installing it on your system, you have to point the CF_DATADIR environment variable to a directory containing the .dat files.
+These can be found in the "datafiles" directory of the source package.

 Contact information